-In this section, we use an event-study analysis of Federal Reserve communications to derive estimates of the effects of LSAPs implemented between December 2008 and March 2010.
+In this section we use an event-study analysis of Federal Reserve communications to derive estimates of the effects of LSAPs.
 In particular, we examine changes in interest rates around official communications regarding asset purchases, taking the cumulative changes as a measure of the overall effects.
-In doing so, we implicitly assume that: 1) our event set includes all announcements that have affected expectations about the total future volume of LSAPs, 2) LSAP expectations have not been affected by anything other than these announcements, 3) we can measure responses in windows wide enough to capture long-run effects but not so wide that information affecting yields through other channels is likely to have arrived, and 4) markets are efficient in the sense that all the effects on yields occur when market participants update their expectations and not when actual purchases take place.29 the ten-year swap rate, and the Baa corporate bond index yield.30 Swap rates and corporate bond yields help us gauge the extent to which news about LSAPs affected yields on assets that were not purchased by the Federal Reserve.
+In doing so, we implicitly assume that: (1) our event set includes all announcements that have affected LSAP expectations, (2) LSAP expectations have not been affected by anything other than these announcements, (3) we can measure responses in windows wide enough to capture long-run effects but not so wide that information affecting yields through other channels is likely to have arrived, and (4) markets are efficient in the sense that all the effects on yields occur when market participants update their expectations and not when actual purchases take place.24